 Within 90 days of the effective date of this Order and permit, the Discharger shall submit a copy of its initial investigation TRE workplan to the Executive Officer of the Regional Board for approval.
-The Discharger shall use the USEPA manual, Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, EPA/833B-99/002, as guidance.
-This workplan shall describe the steps the Discharger intends to follow if the toxicity limitation is exceeded, and should include, at a minimum, the following:
+The Discharger shall use the USEPA manual, Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, EPA/833B-99/002, as guidance, or current version.
+This workplan shall describe the steps the Discharger intends to follow if the toxicity exceeds 1 TUc, and should include, at a minimum, the following: